Combodo/iTop/README.md

 </a></p>

 iTop stands for IT Operations Portal.
-It is a complete open source and web based IT service management platform including a fully customizable CMDB, a helpdesk system and a document management tool.
-It is ITIL compliant and easily customizable and extensible thanks to a high number of adds-on and web services to integrate with your IT.
+It is a complete open source and web-based IT service management platform, including a fully customizable CMDB, a helpdesk system, and a document management tool.
+It is ITIL compliant and easily customizable and extensible thanks to a high number of add-ons and web services to integrate with your IT.

-iTop also offers mass import tools to help you being even more efficient.
+iTop also offers mass import tools to help you become even more efficient.

 ## Features
 - Fully configurable [Configuration Management (CMDB)][10]